ysbaddaden/frost/README.md

 If you don't have a PostgreSQL database, you may create one with the following commands.
 Please adapt to your setup.
-Linux distributions usually have a `postgres` user
+Linux distributions usually have a `postgres` user, so:

 ```
 $ sudo -u postgres createdb myapp_development
 $ sudo -u postgres createdb myapp_test
 ```

-You may have authorized your login user as a PostgreSQL user for instance (default on OS X) so you may just:
+You may have authorized your login user as a PostgreSQL user (default on OS X) so you may just:

 ```
 $ createdb myapp_development